 It’s funny how a single missed message can wreck a havoc in one’s life.
 You need to send an important message to someone sometime later in the day, and you are so sure you will send it at the right time.
 Only, when the right time comes, you forget to send it.
-Depending upon the importance of the message you forgot to send, you may suffer anywhere from nothing to a concussion.
+Depending on the importance of the message you forgot to send, you may suffer anywhere from nothing to a concussion.
 If only there was a way to schedule your messages, as you could do with your emails.
 Well, if you are using an Android phone, you can.
-Whether you want to schedule a message to that special someone, or just want to send a reminder text to your friend to make sure he reaches on time, this feature will always come in handy in such times.
-So, if you are suffering from the “forgot to send the message” syndrome, here’s how to schedule text messages on your Android smartphone:
+If you are suffering from the “forgot to send the message” syndrome, here’s how to schedule text messages on Android in 2021.

-There are some OEMs which include this feature natively in their smartphones, but for the most part, you will have to use a third-party app to make use of this feature.
-The advantage of using third-party messaging clients is that not only they bring the feature of scheduling your messages but also include a ton of other features which makes messaging fun and easy.
-The apps will bring theming capabilities allowing you to change anything from colour scheme across the app to the fonts and its sizes.
+The advantage of using third-party messaging clients is that not only they bring the ability to send messages later but also include a ton of other features that makes messaging fun and easy.
+The apps also bring theming capabilities allowing you to change anything from color scheme to fonts to text size.
 The only thing to remember is that we are focusing on scheduling messages hence other specific feature sets will not impact the ranking of the apps.

 Here, you can select the Date and the Time when you want your message to be sent from your phone.
 One neat thing I like about Textra is that it marks the scheduled messages with a green clock icon.
 When you tap on the icon, you will be able to see the time stamp (when it is scheduled to be sent) for that message.
 For the most part, the app is free to use with in-app purchases to unlock some extra features.